Parsing Mifare DESFire EV2 Tap Data in Python

 if mac_key:

-# Production: Replace with HSM-backed AES-CMAC/3DES verification
+# Production: Replace with HSM-backed AES-CMAC/3DES verification.

 mac_valid = len(mac_key) >= 16